 But new building regulations pose challenges for timber structures in residential buildings over 18m high.
 Structural engineers are at the heart of providing solutions to allow architects to create the sustainable buildings our cities need.

-The workshop will be chaired by Kirsten Haggart, senior associate of Waugh Thistleton Architects, who will also talk about her experience of building with CLT and new ways to build tall with engineered timber.
+Kirsten Haggart, senior associate of Waugh Thistleton Architects - on her experience of building with CLT and new ways to build tall with engineered timber.

-Professor Gideon Henderson, chair of the joint report by the Royal Academy of Engineering and the Royal Society on greenhouse gas removal technologies will set the scene by explaining the importance of low carbon construction technologies to reducing greenhouse gas in the atmosphere.
+Professor Gideon Henderson (chair of the joint report by the Royal Academy of Engineering and the Royal Society on greenhouse gas removal technologies) - on the importance of low carbon construction technologies to reducing greenhouse gas in the atmosphere.

-Robert Schmitz, partner in White Arkitketer, will talk about the challenges of building tall engineered timber buildings in Sweden, including Skellefteå Cultural Centre and hybrid solutions of glulam, CLT, steel etc.
+Robert Schmitz, partner in White Arkitketer, - on the challenges of building tall engineered timber buildings in Sweden, including Skellefteå Cultural Centre and hybrid solutions of glulam, CLT, steel etc.

-Alan Dowdall, Associate of Ramboll UK, who worked on Dalston Works, the world’s largest CLT project to date, will talk on the future of CLT and other engineered timber structural solutions.
+Alan Dowdall, Associate of Ramboll UK, who worked on Dalston Works, the world’s largest CLT project to date - on the future of CLT and other engineered timber structural solutions.